SoftwearDevelopment/huniq/readme.md

 of the input data. huniq already deduplicates the data in memory, so it's memory requirement is roughly equal to that of the deduped output.

+Huniq is usually also faster than `sort -u` when there are many duplicates.

 Note that huniq generally has no advantage to just using `uniq` without the sort, since uniq just removes consecutive